Transfer Scholarship Opportunities

 Six LCCC students may have the opportunity to participate in a six week residential summer program at Bucknell University in Lewisburg, PA.
 The selected students will enroll in two classes taught by Bucknell University faculty.
 Participating students will receive a small stipend, room and board in addition to the tuition free experience, and are expected to return to LCCC to complete their associate degree in 2015-2016.
 Eligibility information is listed here.
 For more information see www.bucknell.edu/communitycollegescholars or contact your academic advisor or Ginny Mihalik, Transfer Counselor at firstname.lastname@example.org or 610-799-1178.
 The deadline to apply for this opportunity is Friday, February 27, 2015.

-- ATTENTION: Students interested in this opportunity are invited to join us for a visit to Bucknell University to learn more on Friday, February 6, 2015.
+- Join us for a visit to Bucknell University to learn more on Friday, February 6, 2015.
 We will be leaving at approx. 8 am and will return to campus by 6 pm.
 Students must register in advance by contacting Ginny Mihalik at email@example.com.

 - A past broadcast of the Campus Connection featuring LCCC Advising and Transfer Services and students talking about this opportunity can be replayed on demand here (show#32) or at http://wxlvradio.com under the heading "Podcasts".